jfcere/ngx-markdown/README.md

 npm install ngx-markdown marked@^17.0.0 --save
 ```

-Optional features (syntax highlight with Prism.js, emoji, KaTeX, Mermaid, and copy-to-clipboard) are declared as **optional peer dependencies**.
-They are not installed automatically; add the packages you need to your `package.json` when you enable those features (see the sections below).
-If you previously relied on them being pulled in transitively through ngx-markdown, install them explicitly.

 ### Syntax highlight

 > :bell: Syntax highlight is **optional**, skip this step if you are not planning to use it